Seasoned Estate Lawyers Assisting with Advance Directives in Vernon & Salmon Arm

-At Cherkowski Marsden LLP in Vernon, we strive to make the process of planning for future medical care as simple and easy as possible.
+At Cherkowski Marsden LLP, we strive to make the process of planning for future medical care as simple and easy as possible.
 We aim to create a casual and comfortable environment for our clients, so they feel relaxed and at ease at our office.
 We understand that meeting with a lawyer can feel intimidating and discussing your future incapacity can be distressing, so we do our utmost to reduce additional pressures by cultivating an atmosphere free of unnecessary formality.
 Our estate planning lawyers and administrative staff are all welcoming, approachable, and compassionate, focused on minimizing stress in the process of planning your estate.

 What can be included in an Advance Directive?